| Home | Energy | Nuclear | Electricity | Climate Change | Lighting Control | Contacts | Links |

 [dR / dT] < 0

-We can gradually decrease the distance between the two fissile fuel pancakes until the assembly setpoint temperature rises to about 460 degrees C. At that point we have a created an elementary Fast Neutron Reactor (FNR).
+We can gradually decrease the distance between the two fissile fuel pancakes until the assembly setpoint temperature rises to about 460 degrees C. At that point we have a created a Fast Neutron Reactor (FNR).
 We can harvest its thermal energy output by extracting heat from the highly thermally conductive liquid sodium pool.

 FNR NUCLEAR POWER PLANT (NPP) DESIGN CONSIDERATIONS:

 The main appeal of an FNR with fuel reprocessing is that it is 100X to 200X more efficient in use of natural uranium than is a water cooled reactor.
+A companion issue is that sodium cooled FNRs operaate at low liquid metal pressures, potentially allowing such FNRs to be installed at urban sites.

 Demonstration FNRs have been built since the early 1960s.
 FNRs cannot be directly cooled by water because the hydrogen in the water absorbs the fast neutron energy before sufficient fast neutron fission can occur.
-In a FNR the reactor coolant must be a substance that has a high atomic weight, is liquid over the reactor operating temperature range and has a low neutron absorption cross section.
-The possible coolant choices are certain liquid metal eutectics and certain molten salts.
+In a FNR the reactor coolant must be a substance that has sufficiently high atomic weight, is liquid over the reactor operating temperature range and has a low neutron absorption cross section.
+The possible coolant choices are certain liquid metals, certain metal eutectics and certain molten salts.

 Molten salts have the disadvantages that their melting point is relatively high, their corrosion chemistry is complex and their fuel reprocessing chemistry is complex.

-c) Sodium melts at about 99 degrees C;
+a) Sodium melts at about 99 degrees C;

-e) In a neutron flux part of the sodium (Na-23) becomes Na-24 which has a half life of about 15 hours.
+d) In a neutron flux part of the sodium (Na-23) becomes Na-24 which has a half life of about 15 hours.
 That compares to neutron excited O-18 in water that in a neutron flux becomes O-19 that beta decays with a half life of 29 seconds to stable F-19.
-Hence neutron excited water becomes safe after about 5 minutes whereas neutron excited Na takes a week to become safe.
+Hence neutron excited water becomes safe after about 5 minutes whereas neutron excited Na takes at least a week to become safe.

 FNR NUCLEAR POWER PLANT (NPP) FACILITY:

-This web page titled: FNR Facility briefly describes the appearance of a FNR based nuclear power plant (NPP) that can be safely located in the middle of a population center of about 100,000 people to provide up to 300 MWe of electricity and up to 700 MWt of low temperature district heat.
+The web page titled: FNR Facility briefly describes the appearance of a FNR based nuclear power plant (NPP) that can be safely located in the middle of a population center of about 100,000 people to provide up to 300 MWe of electricity and up to 700 MWt of low temperature district heat.

-Close examination of the sodium pool surface reveals a slight ripple because, when the reactor is producing power, natural circulation causes liquid sodium to rise in the center of the sodium pool and to sink near the sodium pool walls.
+Close examination of the sodium pool surface reveals a slight liquid sodium ripple because, when the reactor is producing power, natural circulation causes liquid sodium to rise in the center of the sodium pool and to sink near the sodium pool walls.

 High pressure (10 MPa) high temperature (400 degrees C) steam conveys heat from the steam generators to turbogenerator halls in nearby buildings.
-The turbogenerator related equipment converts about 30% of the transported heat into electricity and rejects the balance of the transported heat to district heating pipes.
+The turbogenerator related equipment converts about 30% of the transported heat into electricity and rejects the balance of the transported heat to a heat sink or district heating pipes.
 Note that the NaK pipes and steam pipes are all mounted so that they can thermally expand and contract without causing significant material stress.

-At the pool deck level are four radial trays that are used, in combination with the air locks and an overhead polar gantry crane, to move fuel bundles and other equipment in and out of the reactor space.
-The inner air lock doors are located behind removable sections of the insulated side walls.
+At the pool deck level are four radial trays that are used, in combination with the air locks and an overhead polar gantry crane, to move fuel bundles and replacement intermediate heat exchange bundles in and out of the reactor space.
+The inner air lock doors are located behind removable portions of the insulated side walls.

 The nuclear island is very quiet.
 In most industrial installations there is a lot of background noise.
 However, inside the FNR nuclear island there are few mechanical moving parts.
 Within this building liquids move by natural circulation, by smooth induction pumping or by differential gas pressure.

-In principle the faster that the pumped NaK removes heat from the sodium the more electric power can be generated.
+In principle the faster that the pumped NaK removes heat from the liquid sodium the more electric power can be generated.

 The design maximum power capacity of the FNR NPP is 300 MWe electrical, 700 MWt low grade thermal or 1000 MWt high grade thermal.
 In practical application during the summer most of the low grade heat rejected by electricity generation is discarded.
 However, in the winter up to 700 MWt of low grade heat is available for district heating.
-Generally this low grade heat should be used as a heat source for high COP water source heat pumps.
+Generally this low grade heat should be used as the heat source for high COP water source heat pumps.

-Note that the FNR sodium coolant discharge temperature is fixed at 460 degees C and the FNR thermal power output increases with increasing coolant flow.
+Note that the FNR sodium coolant discharge temperature is fixed at 460 degees C and the FNR thermal power output increases with increasing NaK flow.
 Induction pumps set the operating NaK flow rate.
-The heat transport system design prevents the sodium temperature at the bottom of the fuel tubes falling below 400 degrees C. This thermal power constraint limits the maximum heat flux through the FNR fuel tubes, which prevents metallic nuclear fuel center line melting and protects the fuel tubes from excessive heat flux.
+The heat transport system design prevents the operating sodium temperature at the bottom of the fuel tubes falling below 400 degrees C. This thermal power constraint limits the maximum heat flux through the FNR fuel tubes, which prevents metallic nuclear fuel center line melting and protects the fuel tubes from excessive heat and neutron flux.

 A practical FNR must be maintainable.
-Eventually the nuclear fuel will be consumed and it will be necessary to reconfigure and/or recycle the nuclear fuel.
-If air leaks into the reactor space over time the oxygen and water vapor in the air will react with the liquid sodium forming a sludge with a melting point of 318 degrees C that should be filtered out of the liquid sodium.
+Eventually the nuclear fuel will be consumed and it will be necessary to shuffle and/or recycle the nuclear fuel.
+If air leaks into the reactor space over time the oxygen and water vapor in the air will react with the liquid sodium forming a NaOH sludge with a melting point of 318 degrees C that should be continuously filtered out of the liquid sodium.

 The liquid sodium pool operates at atmospheric pressure with argon cover gas.
 Unlike water cooled reactors there is nothing to blow up.
 If the induction pumps are turned off this reactor will passively default to its setpoint temperature.
-The main safety concern is fire prevention by continuous exclusion of both air and water from the sodium pool space.
+By venting the steam generators there should be enough NaK natural circulation to expel decay heat.

 INTRODUCTORY GLOSSARY OF TERMS: